LetsCreatProjects/postgresSQL_container_comunication/README_v2.md

 - create file "dbImporter.sh" inside db container of postgresSQL, insert the code below.
 - run script by this command bash ./dbImporter.sh
 - Please notice that you can change variables like: IP, database's names, name of the files etc. for your need.
+- Also here you will see dummy password, and it is very recommend to change to strong passwords

 #%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 #% script that moves one db to another , ,